beaumartinez/twittercide/README.md

 ## About

-Twittercide deletes your tweets and backs-up tweeted photos to Google Drive.
-It saves them to a folder called Twittercide.
-The backed-up photos have the modified date set to when you tweeted them, and the description set as the tweet text.
+Twittercide deletes your tweets and backs-up tweeted photos to Google Drive, in a folder called Twittercide.
+The backed-up photos have the modified date set to when you tweeted them, and the description set to the tweet text.

-Because of limitations to Twitter's API, Twittercide can only delete your last 3200 tweets (if you're someone like me, that's a drop in the ocean compared to how much I've tweeted over the years), but you can use a [Twitter archive zip file](https://support.twitter.com/articles/20170160-downloading-your-twitter-archive) with the `--archive` option to delete all your tweets, from all time, *forever*.
+Because of limitations to Twitter's API, Twittercide can only delete your last 3200 tweets (if you're someone like me, that's a drop in the ocean), but you can use a [Twitter archive zip file](https://support.twitter.com/articles/20170160-downloading-your-twitter-archive) with the `--archive` option to delete all your tweets, from all time, *forever*.

+You can selectively delete tweets as old and older than a few days using the `--older-than` option, and older than a specific ID using the `--since-id` option.
+Easy way to wipe any old, irrelevant tweets.

+Don't want to delete tweets?
+You can use the `--dry-run` to see what tweets would have been deleted, but still back-up photos.

 Twittercide checks the MD5 checksums of backed-up photos, and it won't delete tweets with photos if it can't back them up.
 You can delete them anyway with the `--force-delete` option.
 It's also very conservative when it comes to errors.